 Getting your female cat spayed

-To stop your female cat from having kittens, she'll need to have a simple operation known as 'spaying' before she turns four months old.
+To stop your female cat from having kittens, she'll need to have a simple operation known as 'spaying' at around four months old.
 This is also known as 'fixing', 'neutering' or 'being done'.

 When your cat is about four months old, she'll start to attract the attention of tomcats, who'll want to mate with her.
 This is why it's important to have her spayed before she reaches four months, so she doesn't get pregnant while she's still a kitten herself.